Scott Steiner

 Scott Rechsteiner (born July 29, 1962), better known by the ring name Scott Steiner, is an American professional wrestler.

-Steiner is perhaps best known for his time in World Championship Wrestling (WCW), and has also wrestled for Jim Crockett Promotions (JCP), World Wrestling Federation/Entertainment (WWF/WWE), Total Nonstop Action Wrestling (TNA, later Impact Wrestling), and Extreme Championship Wrestling (ECW).
+Steiner is known for his time in World Championship Wrestling (WCW), and has also wrestled for Jim Crockett Promotions (JCP), World Wrestling Federation/Entertainment (WWF/WWE), Total Nonstop Action Wrestling (TNA, later Impact Wrestling), and Extreme Championship Wrestling (ECW).
 He is a four-time world champion in wrestling, being a one-time WCW World Heavyweight Champion, a one-time WWA World Heavyweight Champion, and a one-time WWC Universal Heavyweight Champion and a one-time WWA World Heavyweight Champion (Indianapolis version).
 He is the eighth WCW Triple Crown Champion.

 During the 1980s and 1990s, Steiner wrestled alongside his older brother Rick as The Steiner Brothers.
 He has won several tag team titles, including the WWF Tag Team Championship, WCW World Tag Team Championship, IWGP Tag Team Championship, and the TNA/Impact World Tag Team Championship.
 He headlined multiple pay-per-view events for WCW and TNA, as well as the WWF's Survivor Series in 1993.

 Early life

 Scott Rechsteiner was born in Bay City, Michigan, on July 29, 1962.
-He was a folkstyle wrestler at 156 lbs during his time at the University of Michigan.
-He became a three-time Big 10 runner-up after finishing fifth as a freshman.
+He attended Western High School in Auburn before earning a wrestling scholarship to the University of Michigan, where he graduated with a degree in education.
+At Michigan, he was a folkstyle wrestler at 156 lbs, becoming a three-time Big 10 runner-up after finishing fifth as a freshman.
 In 1986, he became an NCAA Division I All-American and placed sixth in the nation his senior year.
 His brother, Rick Steiner, also wrestled for Michigan and became a professional wrestler.